-The Michigan Division for Early Childhood (MiDEC) endorses the NAEYC statement on Advancing Equity in Early Childhood Education.
-Additionally, the MiDEC platform advances six policy priorities:
+The Michigan Division for Early Childhood (MiDEC) adopted our FY 27 Platform at the December 17, 2025 Board of Directors meeting.
+The platform endorses the NAEYC statement on Advancing Equity in Early Childhood Education.
+Additionally, the MiDEC platform advances seven policy priorities:

 - Increase investment in Early On Michigan, which supports our infants and toddlers, birth to age 3, with delays and disabilities and their families.